CDCgov/SC2CLIA/Cecret/bin/report/report_README_stub.md

 <br>

 The other output is SC2_Variant_WGS_Run_Summary.pdf located in the report directory.
 This file is for the CLIA technical supervisor to record official approval of the analysis output with an electronic signature.
-It is split up into two sections, eLIMS Fields and Other Dry Lab Fields.
+It is split into three sections, eLIMS Fields, Other QC Fields, and Other Dry Lab Fields.

 ### Summary Table Details
 Note that the Sample.Name column is repeated regularly to aid in readability in the report documents.
 Numbers are appended to the ends of the repeated column headers.